 If the insurance company offers you a settlement amount, make sure to talk to the Hughey Law Firm before accepting anything.
 Our attorneys could help you determine if this amount is fair to you, and if it is not, we could fight for a settlement amount that is.

-9. Is the school district liable for my child’s South Carolina school bus accident injuries?
+9. Is the school district liable for school bus accidents?

 If your child was injured in a school bus accident, the school may be liable for your child’s injuries.
 Generally, the school has a burden of caring for the children entrusted to them during the school day.
 This includes transportation on a school bus to and from the school.